 Successful practice of architecture in the 21st century depends upon business and management skills necessary to compete in the continuously changing marketplace of the design profession.
 The increasing complexity and sophistication of conducting business, managing a professional practice, and establishing professional standards challenge the architect to maintain up-to-date knowledge and skill sets.
 Working within local and global communities, effectively communicating with many partners within a project, developing and modifying management systems to support a professional practice are necessary skills for future professionals.

 2) DESIGN STUDIO WORKSHOP COURSES (Administered by the RAIC Syllabus Program) - 8 Courses + Syllabus Diploma Project

 Architectural design must be founded upon knowledge and awareness.
 It is essential to understand the consequences and implications of a design and how it may be perceived, experienced and interpreted.
 It is essential to design with knowledge not only of the physical media of building, of materials, structure, and services, of the pragmatic reality of practice and law, but also of architectural principles and precedents, and of the cultural, social and theoretical context in which a work of architecture is created.

 Finally, it is essential to design with conviction that the essence of architecture lies in its artistic power and integrity.
 The sequence of design courses explores design principles, architectural typologies and integrations.

-Face-to-Face via studio workshops located in 13 chapters: Victoria, Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay, Toronto, London, Ottawa, Montreal and Halifax
+Design Studio Course Delivery: Face-to-Face via studio workshops located in 12 cities across Canada: Victoria, Vancouver, Calgary, Edmonton, Saskatoon, Regina, Winnipeg, Thunder Bay, Toronto, London, Ottawa, and Halifax.

 - 12-14 weeks duration each term